ysh-x/MyProctor/README.md

 <img src="./Media/1.png" alt="drawing" width="30%"/>

 ### 2 .
-Students can glance their information and their proctor's information and can send messages to their proctors.
+Students can glance their information and their proctor's information and can send messages to their proctors

 <img src="./Media/2.png" alt="drawing" width="30%"/>

-### 3. Proctors can login to the system using the faculty ID and password.
+### 3. Proctors can login to the system using the faculty ID and password

 <img src="./Media/3.png" alt="drawing" width="30%"/>

-### 4. The proctor can view the list of queries posed by their student.
+### 4. The proctor can view the list of queries posed by their student

 <img src="./Media/4.png" alt="drawing" width="30%"/>